gost/workshops/2_configuration.md

 Now that GOST is installed let's configure GOST with some metadata about our sensors.

+## Prerequisites

+- Postman

+Verify that Postman is installed.
+If not, download it from https://www.getpostman.com/

+If installed, open the file 'SensorThings API v1.0.postman_collection.json'

 ## Create datastream

 Use the Postman file to send the following requests: